nzv8fan/reutersDbWvDemo/README.md

 Additionally, the code shows a custom pre-processor and custom iterators over the database ResultSet object.

+### If you don't have text in a database then create some:

 1. Download the SGM files:
 ```./downloadReutersSGM.sh```